 Laundry cleaning gives more freshness on the cloth than laundry cleaning, because water is the prime solvent in its washing process and its more energy efficient.
 So, it is very easy to distinguish whether your clothes have been drying cleaned or washed with water.
 If for example;

 • Your fabric will be hard, but with a fresh smell then it was cleaned using water and no solvents.

 • The fabric is a little softer then; it dries washed.

 • There are lots of shrinkages then; it was laundry washed.

 • If your garment isn’t faded, then it means that it was dry-cleaned.

 There are different factors that determine the method of cleaning you are supposed to use on your garment, but there are at times your garment may require both dry cleaning and laundry cleaning respectively.
 At times, the selection of the washing process may depend on personal discretion.

 Many clothes usually have a label that directs you, whether to use laundry cleaning or dry cleaning, so be on the lookout on this label prior to washing your garment.
-The basic rule is about the fabric and the cleaning processes; cotton, linen, Polyester, Cashmere, acrylic and nylon are better cleaned using laundry cleaning process.
+The basic rule is about the fabric and the cleaning processes; cotton, linen, Polyester, Cashmere, acrylic, and nylon are better cleaned using the laundry cleaning process.
 Acetate, velvet, wool, and taffeta should be dry washed.